johncmanuel/summonerssite/README.md

 First, install MySQL and set it up for use.
 Then, create a database (you can use any name you want).
 Keep track of the port number and the username/password used to access the database.

-Then, create a `.env` file.
+Then, create a `.env` file in `client`.
 Copy and paste the content from `.env.example` and insert your values.

 > NOTE: When using PlanetScale as your main MySQL provider, make sure you click "General" when selecting options for "Connect with" after clicking "Connect".
 See below for visual guidance.